usmanbvp/Telecom-Customer-Churn-Prediction/README.md

 - Websites:
   - [Kaggle: Telecom Customer Churn Prediction](https://www.kaggle.com/c/customer-churn-prediction)

-## Contributors

-This project is maintained and developed by a team of contributors passionate about machine learning and data science.

- We appreciate their valuable contributions to the project's codebase and resources.

-- Venkat Ramana Reddy
 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code and resources according to the terms of the license.